 1.Become more attractive

 The more attractive you are, the more people will care about what you have to say.
-There is also a so-called "halo" effect, which involves more easily labelling people we perceive as attractive, with positive traits.
+There is also a so-called "halo" effect, which involves more easily labeling people we perceive as attractive, with positive traits.
 So, if you are more attractive, people have a lower confidence threshold.
 The wellbeing at work is encouraged by a nice atmosphere and mediation of conflicts, by better communication.

 2.Improve the sound of your voice